psrpinto/rev2-master-keyboard/setup.md

 > This documentation is currently being improved.

 ## Changing the Rev2's MIDI channel
-The Rev2's factory default for Layer A's MIDI channel is channel `1` (which implicitly sets Layer B's MIDI channel to `2`).
+The Rev2's factory default for Layer A's MIDI channel is channel `1` (which implicitly sets Layer B's MIDI channel to `2`, when Multimode is `On`).
 We use the same default internally in the Midihub's patch.

 If you wish to change this default, you must set the channel in the Rev2's global settings, and [edit the Midihub's patch](how.md#set-the-midi-channel) accordingly.